Lauren German

 Lauren German (born November 29, 1978) is an American actress.
-She is best known for her television roles as Lori Weston in Hawaii Five-0 (2011–2012), Leslie Shay in Chicago Fire (2012–2014), and Chloe Decker in Lucifer (2016–2021).
-She also starred in the films A Walk to Remember (2002), The Texas Chainsaw Massacre (2003), Born Killers (2005), Standing Still (2005), Hostel: Part II (2007), It Is Fine!
-Everything Is Fine.
-(2007), and The Divide (2011).
+She may be best known for her role as Chloe Decker in the six-season run of Lucifer (2016–2021), having previously been in the main cast for two seasons of Chicago Fire (2012–2014).
+Film roles include appearances in A Walk to Remember (2002), Born Killers (2005) and The Divide (2011).

 Early life

 Lauren German was born in Huntington Beach, California, on November 29, 1978, the daughter of Holly and vascular surgeon Richard German.
 Her father was born in the U.S. to an English mother and Dutch father.
 She attended Los Alamitos High School and trained as a dancer at the Orange County High School of the Arts, then enrolled at the University of Southern California to study anthropology before moving to New York City to study at the Actors Studio.